dev-onejun/GitHub-OAuth-API-Server/README.md

 # api_group_sharing

-[2022.06.25-26] GDG Campus Korea Summer Hackathon, the part of servers of SHARE PLATE (Team 15)
+[2022.06.25-26] GDG Campus Korea Summer Hackathon, the part of servers of SHARE PLATE (Team 15).\
+\
+The server is oriented as micro-service architecture about GitHub login.

 ## References